5 things to do around McHenry County: Last chance for egg hunts

 For information, go to huntleyparks.org.

-The historic Woodstock Square Easter Eggstravaganza will take place from 11 a.m. to 1 p.m.
+The historic Woodstock Square Easter Eggstravaganza will take place 11 a.m. to 1 p.m.
 Saturday.

 The free event, hosted by the Woodstock Area Chamber of Commerce, is for children ages 1 to 12.
 Families should bring their own baskets.